 Bridge replacement completed south of Moranbah

-A new $6 million bridge over Cherwell Creek, south of Moranbah, is now complete, improving flood immunity, productivity and driver safety.
+A new $6 million bridge over Cherwell Creek, south of Moranbah, has been officially opened, with the project already improving flood immunity, productivity and driver safety.

-Federal Minister for Infrastructure and Transport Darren Chester said construction of the new bridge had been funded under the Australian Government's popular Bridges Renewal Program, along with funding from Isaac Regional Council and BHP Billiton Mitsubishi Alliance (BMA).
+Deputy Prime Minister and Minister for Infrastructure and Transport Michael McCormack said construction of the new bridge had been funded under the Australian Government's popular Bridges Renewal Program, along with funding from Isaac Regional Council and BHP Billiton Mitsubishi Alliance (BMA).

-“Our Bridges Renewal Program is helping to build better, safer bridges around the nation.
-Round Three projects have just been announced, continuing our agenda of upgrading and repairing bridges to improve access for local communities and facilitate higher productivity vehicle access,” Mr Chester said.
+“Our Bridges Renewal Program is helping to build better, safer bridges around the nation by upgrading and repairing bridges to improve access for local communities and facilitate higher productivity vehicle access,” Mr McCormack said.

-“We have committed $420 million to the program from 2015–16 to 2020–21, which will be used in conjunction with funding from Councils and State authorities to fix and replace hundreds of bridges around the nation.”
+“We have committed $420 million to the program from 2015–16 to 2020–21, which will be used in conjunction with funding from councils and state authorities to fix and replace hundreds of bridges right across Australia.”

 Federal Member for Capricornia Michelle Landry said more than 850 vehicles used the Peak Downs Mine Road on a daily basis, with almost a quarter of these being heavy vehicles.